 - Prep.
 Preheat oven to 450 F and line a baking sheet with parchment paper.

 - Roast cauliflower.
-Toss cauliflower in olive oil, Italian seasoning, salt, and pepper, and spread onto a baking sheet.
+Toss 1 head cauliflower in 1 tablespoon olive oil, 1 teaspoon Italian seasoning, 1/4 teaspoon salt, and 1/2 teaspoon ground black pepper, and spread onto a baking sheet.
 Bake in the preheated oven for 25 minutes, or until the florets begin to brown.

 - Make the sauce.
-If you’re using the pancetta, cook in an oven-safe pan over medium heat.
+If you’re using the 4 ounces of pancetta, cook in an oven-safe pan over medium heat.
 Once cooked, drain on a paper towel-lined plate and remove as much grease from the pan as possible.
-Melt the butter and heavy cream together in the pan.
-Stir in cheddar a little at a time as it melts.
+Melt the 1 tablespoon butter and 1/2 cup heavy cream together in the pan.
+Stir in 1 cup cheddar a little at a time as it melts.
 Cook on low until everything has melted together.

 - Assemble + bake.
 Remove from heat and stir in pancetta.
 Add cooked cauliflower to the pan and stir to coat.
-Sprinkle the top of the dish with parmesan and crushed pork rinds/breadcrumbs.
+Sprinkle the top of the dish with 1/4 cup parmesan and 1/4 cup crushed pork rinds/breadcrumbs.
 Bake in the oven for 10 minutes, or until the top begins to brown.
 BOOM!
 You're going to love it!